Net Worth Calculator

 What counts as an asset

-The standard components: cash savings, pension pots (workplace and personal), tax-advantaged savings accounts, other investments (general investment accounts, Premium Bonds), property equity (market value minus mortgage balance), and vehicles at realistic resale value.
+The standard components: cash savings, pension pots (workplace and personal), tax-advantaged savings accounts, other investments (general investment accounts), property equity (market value minus mortgage balance), and vehicles at realistic resale value.
 That's 90% of most people's net worth correctly stated.
 What often gets included but shouldn't: future expected inheritances, student loan balances some people enter as assets (they aren't), potential business sale proceeds where no sale is planned.
 These are possibilities, not assets.

 What counts as a liability